pyranid/pyranid/README.md

 ## Production Notes

 Pyranid is a zero-runtime-dependency library, but applications still need to provide the JDBC driver for their database.
 PostgreSQL-specific helpers such as JSONB, `text[]`, and pgvector parameters require pgjdbc on the application classpath; pgvector also requires the database extension to be installed.
+SQL Server, Oracle, MySQL, MariaDB, and SQLite driver artifacts are used only for tests in Pyranid itself and are not forced onto application classpaths by the core jar.

 ### SQL Injection and Dynamic SQL